-Finding my passion can be challenging when I over think things.
+Finding my passion can be challenging when I overthink things.
 It could be as simple as listening to my instinct of how I feel.
-You may of heard of the cliche “listen to your heart” but what does that mean?
+You may have heard of the cliche “listen to your heart” but what does that mean?
 It is intangible.

 It took me only over 40 years to finally gave myself permission to explore and pursue my own passion.
 What is my passion?
 As you may have guessed since the name of my website is Rock Climbing for Women and how did I come about finding my passion?

 I have tried a lot of sports in my young and impressionable days.
 I tried water skiing and snow skiing.
 I like them both.
 I earned a black belt in Tae-kwon-do during my high school years.
-I ran several marathons, half marathons, mud runs, 10k, 5k and even participated in several adventure racing.
+I ran several marathons, half-marathons, mud runs, 10k, 5k, and even participated in several adventure races.
 I even sky dove.
-At first it was tandem then I decided to do the full blown Accelerated Free fall (AFF) and 9 solo jumps.
+At first, it was tandem then I decided to do the full-blown Accelerated Freefall (AFF) and 9 solo jumps.
 I also surfed as well as scuba dive.
 I tried pole dancing a few times and it was a dizzying experience.
 I achieved a lot with family and friends’ influence which also included my winning formula of pleasing others.

 So why am I sharing with you all this regarding my passion?
 I am hoping that sharing my own experience will help inspire you to search for your passion and listen to your inner voice, heart, intuition, feelings, or whatever you may call it…

 I learn that everything is temporary.
 I may love climbing now but I may not feel the same way in the future.
 It is totally alright.
 My passion may change and evolve over time.
 I am learning to take advantage of the moment, enjoy, and experience it to the fullest.